Jackfruit: Nutrition

-The edible raw pulp is 74% water, 23% carbohydrates, 2% protein, and 1% fat.
-The carbohydrate component is primarily sugars, and is a source of dietary fiber (table).
-In a reference amount of 100 g, raw jackfruit provides 95 kilocalories, and is a moderate source (10–19% of the Daily Value) of vitamin B_{6}, vitamin C, and potassium, with no significant content of other micronutrients (table).
+The edible raw pulp is 74% water, 23% carbohydrates, 2% protein, and 1% fat (table).
+The carbohydrate component is primarily sugars, and is a source of dietary fiber.
+In a reference amount of 100 g, raw jackfruit provides 95 kilocalories, and is a moderate source (10–19% of the Daily Value) of vitamin B_{6}, vitamin C, and potassium, with no appreciable content of other micronutrients (table).

-The jackfruit is a partial solution for food security in developing countries.